-The information tag is located on the front of the system that includes system information such as the Service Tag, Express Service Code, Manufacture date, NIC, MAC address, QRL label, and so on.
+The information tag is located on the front includes system information such as the Service Tag, Express Service Code, Manufacture date, NIC, MAC address, QRL label, and so on.
 If you have opted for the secure default access to iDRAC, the Information tag also contains the iDRAC secure default password.
 If you have opted for iDRAC Quick Sync 2, the Information tag also contains the OpenManage Mobile (OMM) label, where administrators can configure, monitor, and troubleshoot the PowerEdge servers.

-Figure 5.
+Figure 8.
 Locating the Express Service Code and Service tag